Sometimes, the database schema generated by NServiceBus.

 There is no requirement to create a custom mapping for all sagas if a custom mapping is needed by only one saga.

-When using a custom mapping, ensure that a unique index exists for every column referenced by a .
+When using a custom mapping, ensure a unique index exists for every column referenced by a .

 Prerequisites